yhppjk/VHDL-Components/Readme.md

 	-- continue to connect the datapath
 	-- use the memory component to test
-	!!-- NOT quite sure about the assemble language part, but understand the operation !!-- the test will contain a few step:
+	!!-- NOT quite sure about the assemble language part, but understand the operation !!-- the test will contain a few step
-		1.